rocket-pool/docs.rocketpool.net/docs/guides/node/create-validator.md

 Pay close attention to the total cost and ensure that you accept it.

 If you accept, your minipool creation will be triggered.
-Once the transaction completes, you will be given the address of your new minipool contract on the eth1 chain and its corresponding validator public key on the Beacon Chain.
+Once the transaction completes, you will be given the address of your new minipool contract on the Execution Layer and its corresponding validator public key on the Beacon Chain.
 You can visit these with any block explorers if you'd like.

 ## Confirming a Successful Stake